Access the Series: Enrolling now in The Estate Registry. →

 1. Preheat the oven to 300°F. Line several heavy baking sheets with professional parchment paper.

-2. In a large vessel, whisk together the flour, cornstarch, cinnamon, ginger, nutmeg, salt, and cloves to ensure a uniform distribution of the spice architecture.
+2. In a large vessel, whisk together the flour, cornstarch, cinnamon, ginger, nutmeg, salt, and cloves to ensure the spices are evenly distributed.

 3. Using a stand mixer, cream the butter and confectioners' sugar together until the mixture is light, aerated, and smooth.

-4. Gradually integrate the dry ingredients into the butter emulsion on low speed until a soft, cohesive dough forms.
+4. Gradually add the dry ingredients into the butter mixture on low speed until a soft, cohesive dough forms.

-1. Using a 2-inch mechanical scoop, portion the dough into spherical balls and place them on the prepared baking sheets, spaced 3 inches apart to allow for thermal expansion.
+1. Using a 2-inch cookie scoop, portion the dough into round balls and place them on the prepared baking sheets, spaced 3 inches apart to allow for spreading.

 2. Use the tines of a silver fork to gently flatten each ball into a uniform circle, creating a ridged texture on the surface.